vectordotdev/timber-ruby/README.md

 ## Overview

 Timber solves structured logging so you don't have to.
-Go from raw text logs to rich structured events with a single command.
+Go from raw text logs to rich structured events in seconds.
 Spend more time focusing on your app and less time focusing on logging.

 1. **Easy setup.** - `bundle exec timber install`, get setup in seconds.